Project-MONAI/model-zoo/models/pathology_tumor_detection/docs/README.md

 ### Memory Consumption Warning

-If you face memory issues in traning, you can lower the `batch_size` of the validation dataloader in the configurations to reduce the System RAM requirements.
+If you face memory issues in traning, you can lower the `batch_size` in the configurations to reduce the System RAM requirements.

 ### Inference on a WSI